seqan/seqan/manual/source/Tutorial/StringSets.rst

 One string can be an element of several :dox:`DependentStringSet Dependent StringSets`.
 Typical tasks are, e.g., to find a specific string in a string set, or to test whether the strings in two string sets are the same.
 Therefore a mechanism to identify the strings in the string set is needed, and, for performance reasons, this identification should not involve string comparisons.
 SeqAn solves this problem by introducing *ids*, which are by default ``unsigned int`` values.

 The following list lists the different :dox:`StringSet` specializations:

 Specialization ``Owner<ConcatDirect>``
   The sequences are stored as parts of a long string.
-  Since the sequences are already concatenated, :dox:`StringSet#concat concat` just needs to return this string.
+  Since the sequences are already concatenated, :dox:`StringSet#concat` just needs to return this string.
   The string set also stores lengths and starting positions of the strings.
   Inserting new strings into the set or removing strings from the set is more expensive than for the default :dox:`OwnerStringSet` specialization, since this involves moving all subsequent sequences in memory.